metno/ansible-role-dns/README.md

 Version
 -------

+* `2.1.0` --- Initial support for Fedora CoreOS, but with no tests
 * `2.0.1` --- bug fix, ansible-lint
 * `2.0.0` --- updated for ansible 2.12.9
 * `1.5.0` --- add RHEL9 + CentOS Stream 8 support